Vehicle Decal Regulations

 Commonwealth of Pennsylvania

-The HST Project is being evaluated in accordance with the National Environmental Policy Act (NEPA).
+The HST Project has been evaluated in accordance with the National Environmental Policy Act (NEPA).
 The NEPA process requires federal agencies to assess the potential environmental effects of their proposed actions prior to making decisions regarding the proposed action.
 The US Department of Transportation’s Federal Railroad Administration (FRA) is the federal agency leading the NEPA process for this project.
 An Environmental Assessment (EA) document was prepared in accordance with NEPA and FRA’s NEPA implementing regulations to evaluate the potential environmental impacts of the HST Project.
 The EA and associated appendices are available for review by clicking on the below links.

 401 East Pratt Street Baltimore, MD 21202